-Not only can patients experience walking on a path, they can navigate a boat deck, stroll through an airport or simulate just about any scenario from real life — all under close monitoring (and while harnessed for safety), as demonstrated in this video for consumers.
+Not only can patients experience walking on a path, they can navigate a boat deck, stroll through an airport or simulate just about any scenario from real life — all under close monitoring (and while harnessed for safety).

 “Challenges can be customized, with levels of difficulty automatically based on patient performance,” explains Dr. Alberts, who is Director of Cleveland Clinic’s Concussion Center and a researcher in the Department of Biomedical Engineering.
 “The system registers and reacts more quickly than human perception, making microadjustments and even going into a soft shutdown as needed.”

 The system allows for the registration, evaluation, clinical analysis and rehabilitation of balance, including the body’s visual, auditory, vestibular, tactile and proprioceptive systems.
 Its software merges data from all hardware components, enabling measurable and quantifiable evaluation, rehabilitation and research, leading to constantly monitored progression.

 “Beyond the virtual immersion features, the system is a complete biomechanics laboratory — in a quarter of the size of a traditional lab,” Dr. Alberts says.
 “It measures EMG muscle activation patterns in real time, helping identify where a patient may have a deficiency and what can be done to improve it.”